13 Best Golf Courses in Las Vegas

 • Website: TPC

-TPC Summerlin course features a par 72 layout encompassing the 7,243-yard length.
-It is surrounded by various canyons and arroyos with striking flora, water features, and lush bent grass greens that make for a challenging course.
-Desert washes and raw landscape environments make it one of the most beautiful golf courses in Nevada.
+TPC Summerlin features a championship layout with canyons, arroyos, water features, desert washes, raw landscape, and well-kept greens that make it one of the most prestigious private golf courses in Nevada.

 8. Golf Summerlin